kevinhuads/rshiny-datascience-viz-lab/README.md

 - Classical datasets from Kaggle and the UCI Machine Learning Repository, together with simulated examples for probabilistic and stochastic concepts.

 The app is positioned as a complement to production grade, Python based projects that focus on MLOps and deep learning.
 Here the focus is on classical statistics, machine learning and applied mathematics, showcased through a mature R and Shiny ecosystem.

+> **Note on historical context and scope**
+> Most of the code in this application was originally developed between 2018 and 2020, so some modelling choices and libraries reflect the state of practice at that time.
+My current work builds on more recent techniques and tooling.
+This project is intentionally kept as a visual, introductory lab that scratches the surface of many topics and focuses on intuition and storytelling rather than exhaustive, state-of-the-art implementations.

 ---